European Banking Supervision: ECB Banking Supervision

-Division of labour
+Division of labour between ECB Banking Supervision and national competent authorities

 A division of labour has been established between the ECB and national supervisors.
 Banks deemed significant will be supervised directly by the ECB.
 Even though the ECB has the authority to take over the direct supervision of any bank, smaller banks will usually continue to be monitored directly by their national authorities.
 A total of 115 banks are currently being supervised by the ECB; all other banks are supervised by their national supervisor.

 A bank is considered significant when it meets any of the following criteria: